Default S3 method

 the predictions.
 In this case, squared error is evaluated for each one-hot-encoded column.

 Should multivariate losses be summed up?
-Default is FALSE
+Default is FALSE.

-In combination with the squared error loss, agg_cols = TRUE
+In combination with the squared error loss, agg_cols = TRUE gives

 the Brier score for (probabilistic) classification.